vectordotdev/vector/docs/specs/instrumentation.md

 If events are dropped due to an error, then the error event should drive the emission of this event, meeting the below requirements.

+This event MUST NOT be emitted before events have been created in Vector.
+For example a source failing to decode incoming data would simply emit the `ComponentError` event but would not emit the `ComponentEventsDropped` event.

 **You MUST NOT emit this event for retriable operations that can recover and prevent data loss.
 For example, a failed HTTP request that will be retried does not result in data loss if the retry succeeds.**